-- If there is a possibility of a last minute ride cancellation due to rain, smoke, fog, etc. include this in your e-mail and a time the day of when you will send out a cancellation e-mail.
-This should be no less than 1.5 to 2 hours before the ride start.
+- If there is a possibility of a last minute ride cancellation due to rain, smoke, fog, etc., send out a cancellation e-mail to the group.
+This should be sent out no less than 1.5 to 2 hours before the ride start.
 Not everyone who attends our rides (eg, guests) are not on our group e-mail distribution so you should also indicate a cancellation in the calendar ride entry using the ride entry form.

 - The day of the ride, arrive at least 20 minutes before the ride is scheduled to start.
 Pass out the clipboard right away with the route sheets, get you and your bike ready, then walk around with the ride roster to ensure everyone is signed up.

 - Assemble the group of riders and introduce yourself and any guests.
 Let guests know about the Club and how to join.

 - Be certain all riders have signed the Ride Roster, non-members have signed the Accident Waiver and Release of Liability form, everyone has a route sheet (who wants one), and everyone has a helmet.

 - Minors: Riders under 18 must complete the Parental Agreement form (also part of the Liability Waiver) and have it signed by their legal guardian.

 - Briefly describe the route, any hazards, tricky turns, regroup and water or food stops.

 - Remind riders to initial out on the Ride Roster at end of ride so you won't have to worry about lost riders.